gabrielmariense/hash-pipeline-cracker/README_EN.md

 ## 📄 hashes.txt

 - One hash per line
-- Must contain the **exact final text output** produced by the pipeline
+- Must contain the **exact final text output** that will be produced by the pipeline

 ---